-He was still a set-up man for the Reds at the start of the 2012 season, in spite of Cordero having left through free agency, and his apparent replacement Ryan Madson being lost for the season to an arm injury in spring training.
-It was off-season acquisition Sean Marshall, who was tasked with closing out games.
-For his part, Aroldis pitched lights out as the year started, keeping a clean sheet over his first 17 games, during which he pitched 21 1/3 innings, allowing only 7 hits, while walking as many and striking out 38 opponents.
-He had picked up three wins, but had not yet had an opportunity to save a game when manager Dusty Baker gave him the ball to record the last three outs of a 5-2 win over the New York Yankees on May 20th for his first save.
-That just left more questions open over what his most effective role on the team should be: set-up man, closer, or even a starter, as he had been in Cuba.
-Just after midnight the following day, however, he made the news for a different reason, when he was arrested in Grove City, OH for driving at 93 mph on Interstate 71, and driving with a suspended license.
+He was still set-up man for the Reds at the start of the 2012 season, despite Cordero's departure in free agency and his potential replacement, Ryan Madson, being lost for the season to an arm injury.
+It was offseason acquisition Sean Marshall who was tasked with closing out games.
+For his part, Aroldis pitched lights out, keeping a clean sheet over his first 17 games, during which he pitched 21 1/3 innings, allowed only 7 hits and 7 walks while striking out 38.
+He picked up three wins but had not yet had an opportunity to save a game when manager Dusty Baker gave him the ball to record the last three outs of a 5-2 win over the New York Yankees on May 20th for his first save.
+That left more questions over what his most effective role on the team should be: set-up man, closer, or even a starter, as he had been in Cuba.
+Just after midnight the following day, he made the news for a different reason, when he was arrested in Grove City, OH for driving 93 mph on Interstate 71... with a suspended license.
 Reds GM Walt Jocketty downplayed the arrest as a simple speeding ticket, stating that "He likes to drive his car fast".
 More serious was the news which surfaced the same day that a Cuban-American man now serving a 10-year jail sentence in Cuba was suing Aroldis for $18 million; Danilo Curbelo Garcia claimed he was arrested for human trafficking based on false accusations made by Chapman in 2008, at a time he was trying to gain favors with Cuban authorities in order to be allowed to travel abroad.
 More legal issues arose when a woman named Claudia Manrique claimed she was tied up and robbed of $200,000 while in Chapman's hotel room in Pittsburgh; she later failed a polygraph and pleaded guilty to making false reports to police.

 Chapman's streak of scoreless appearances eventually reached 24 games and 29 innings before he gave up a 10th-inning run-scoring double to the Pittsburgh Pirates' Michael McKenry on June 7th in a 5-4 loss.
-That game heralded the beginning of a rough patch for Aroldis, who went through a 7-game stretch in June during which his ERA was 11.37 and which ended with two blown saves.
-When he snapped out of it on June 26th, striking out the side against the Milwaukee Brewers to pick up his 9th save of the year in a 4-3 win, he celebrated by making two forward somersaults in front of the mound, a bit of excessive celebration which was frowned upon in traditionalist circles, but understandable in the circumstances.
-Still, he was told in no uncertain terms by manager Dusty Baker not to attempt a repeat performance of the stunt: "It's been addressed," Baker said.
+That game heralded the beginning of a rough patch for Arold, who went through a seven-game stretch in June during which his ERA was 11.37 with two blown saves.
+When he snapped out of the funk on June 26th, striking out the side against the Milwaukee Brewers to pick up his 9th save in a 4-3 win, he celebrated with two forward somersaults in front of the mound, a bit of excessive celebration which was frowned upon by traditionalists, but understandable in the circumstances.
+Still, he was told in no uncertain terms by manager Dusty Baker not to do it again: "It's been addressed," Baker said.
 "It's over with.
 It won't happen again, ever."
-Chapman was named to the All-Star team for the first time in 2012, and regained his dominance quickly.
-On August 12th, he registered his 28th save, having saved all three games of a week-end sweep of the Chicago Cubs.
-At that point, he had recorded a save in his last 16 appearances on the mound, breaking the Reds' team record of 15 set by Jeff Shaw in 1997, and had been unscored upon in 22 straight appearances.
+Chapman was named to the All-Star team for the first time in 2012 and regained his dominance quickly.
+On August 12th, he registered his 28th save, having saved all three games of a weekend sweep of the Chicago Cubs.
+At that point, he had recorded a save in his last 16 appearances, breaking the Reds' team record of 15 set by Jeff Shaw in 1997, and had not been scored on in 22 straight appearances.
 Not counting interleague games, his ERA was 0.17 (overall, it was 1.26), he had recorded at least one strikeout in 52 of 53 outings, and had 106 strikeouts against a mere 25 hits in 57 innings.
 He was well ahead of the record pace of 15.99 strikeouts per 9 innings set by Carlos Marmol in 2010.
-He began to show signs of fatigue in early September, with his velocity well down, and the Reds decided to rest him, as they held a sizable lead in the NL Central.
-He pitched on September 11th, then rested until completing the 6-0 win over the Los Angeles Dodgers that clinched the division title on September 22nd.
+He began to show signs of fatigue in early September, with his velocity down, and the Reds decided to rest him, as they held a sizable lead in the NL Central.
+He pitched on September 11th, then rested until completing a 6-0 win over the Los Angeles Dodgers that clinched the division on September 22nd.
 He finished the year with 38 saves and a 1.51 ERA, striking out 122 in 71 2/3 innings against only 35 hits and 23 walks.
-He tied Jonathan Papelbon for third in the 2012 NL in saves, four behind co-leaders Craig Kimbrel and Jason Motte.
-However, he was not much of a factor in the postseason, giving up one run over three innings without a decision as the Reds were beaten by the San Francisco Giants in five games in the NLDS.
+He tied Jonathan Papelbon for third in the NL in saves, four behind co-leaders Craig Kimbrel and Jason Motte.
+He was not much of a factor in the postseason, giving up one run over three innings without a decision as the Reds were beaten by the San Francisco Giants in five games in the NLDS.

 - Japanese wikipedia entry